 1- How you live in a house is NOT how you live in a van

-In a house, we were used to spending time seperately.
+In a house, we were used to spending time separately.
 And having separate rooms for different activities.
-My husband had his office, and his garage and his ‘man shed’.
+My husband had his office, and his garage and his ‘man shed.’
 And I had a kitchen, dining room/ craft room, plus a spare room/ office/ gym/ dumping ground (oh, the luxury.)

 But in the van, of course, you don’t have all this space.
 Depending on the layout of the van you buy, one space will have to do EVERYTHING.
 For all of you.
 At the same time.

-We learnt very quickly that when my husband was working (luckily, he’s able to do 90% of his job remotely) he drove me NUTS if I had to sit next to him and listen to him on the phone loudly discussing computers and software and other things I don’t really understand.
-For hours.
+We learned very quickly that when my husband was working (luckily, he’s able to do 90% of his job remotely), he drove me NUTS if I had to sit next to him and listen to him on the phone loudly discussing computers and software and other things I don’t really understand for hours.

-So we learnt to adapt.
-I’d take the dog for a long (long!) walk whilst he got some work done, and he promised not to completely rewire the van or start messing with the internet whilst I was trying to watch the F1.
+So we learned to adapt.
+I’d take the dog for a long (long!) walk whilst he got some work done, and he promised not to rewire the van or start messing with the internet completely whilst I was trying to watch the F1.

 The point is to compromise.
-We were so used to doing things independently, in separate rooms, without even really thinking about it, that when we only had one space, especially on a raining day, it took time to find a rhythm which worked for us.
+We were so used to doing things independently, in separate rooms, without even really thinking about it, that when we only had one space, especially on a rainy day, finding a rhythm that worked for us took time.

 2- You will overpack.
 Massively